 - Preheat the oven to 350 degrees F.

-- Over medium heat, sauté the minced onion in an oven-safe large skillet until tender, approx. 5 minutes.
+- Over medium heat, sauté the diced onion in an oven-safe large skillet until tender, approx. 5 minutes.

-- Add 3 cups of water, maple syrup, tomato paste, and all the spices (smoked paprika, chili powder, dried mustard, onion powder, garlic powder, minced onion and sea salt) to the skillet, turn up the heat on the burner, and bring to a low boil, then turn the heat down to a simmer.
+- Add 3 cups of water and maple syrup to the skillet, turn up the heat on the burner, and bring to a low boil, then turn the heat down to a simmer.
 Simmer for 3 to 4 minutes.

-- Then add the canned (or cooked) beans to the skillet, and stir well.
+- Then add the beans to the skillet, and stir well.

-- Add the halved jalapeno pepper to the skillet and simmer on the stove top for a few minutes.
+- Place the two halves of the jalapeño pepper, cut side down on top of the beans (see images) and simmer on the stove top for a few minutes.

 - Place the oven-safe skillet into the oven for 30 minutes at 350 F.

 - After 30 minutes, carefully remove the hot skillet and check the liquid level.
-The beans will have absorbed some of the liquid.
-If needed, add up to 1/2 cup of water to ensure the beans are just barely coated with liquid.
+Some of the liquid will have evaporated, if needed, add up to 1/2 cup of water to ensure the beans are just barely covered with liquid.
 Stir well.
 Test the flavors.
-Add more sea salt, if needed.
+Add more sea salt or ramp up additional spices, if needed.

 - Return the hot skillet to the oven and bake for another 20 minutes.

-- After 20 minutes, carefully remove the hot skillet from the oven, discard the jalapeno pepper, and allow to cool for 15 minutes before serving.
+- After 20 minutes, carefully remove the hot skillet from the oven, and allow to cool for 15 minutes before serving.

 * Jalapeno pepper: Jalapeno peppers vary in degrees of heat.
 If you like your BBQ Baked Beans spicy, then chop up the jalapeno pepper and put it in the BBQ sauce.
 If you just want a hint of heat, then cut it in half, remove the seeds and allow it to cook in the skillet, then discard it later (or eat it if you wish).